SadadDeveloper/Sadad_iOS_App_Kit/README.md

 2)Use following code for open framework from your project.
+Don't forget to pass EmailID and Mobile number of Logged in User in you Application.